Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Illustrations

-In \Cref{sec:Gittins:bayesopt}, we showed a Bayesian optimization problem on which expected improvement per unit cost (EIPC) has poor performance.
-Here, we show that this problem can be modified so that ordinary expected improvement (EI), which ignores the cost function, also has poor performance---a somewhat obvious, but nonetheless important sanity check that we make to ensure that costs play a sufficiently-important role in problems of this class to merit their consideration.
+In \Cref{par:qualitative}, we showed a cost-aware Bayesian optimization problem on which the logarithmic form of expected improvement per unit cost (LogEIPC) has poor performance.
+Here, we show that this problem can be modified so that the logarithmic form of ordinary expected improvement (LogEI), which ignores the cost function, also has poor performance---a somewhat obvious, but nonetheless important sanity check that we make to ensure that costs play a sufficiently-important role in problems of this class to merit their consideration.
 This is shown in \Cref{fig:EI_stuck}.
 It is not hard to construct a less-visualization-friendly variant of these problems on which both expected improvement per unit cost and ordinary expected improvement perform poorly, by considering cost functions which are appropriately-weighted sums of bump functions.